rmsk2/rustpwman/README.md

 Tip: You can pipe the output of `rustpwman` to a program that places the data it reads via stdin in the clipboard.
 This works even under Windows which offers the `clip` command for this purpose.
 Under Linux `xsel` can be used and MacOS provides the `pbcopy` command.
 When you use `clip` under Windows you have to be aware that non ASCII characters may not be displayed correctly when pasting the data copied by `clip.exe`.
 Alternatively you can use the `Copy to clipboard` menu entry for this purpose or use `paste_utf8.exe -c ` (see below) instead of `clip.exe`.
+Instead of selecting this menu entry you can alternatively press F4.

 ### Quit

 Through this menu entry the program can be closed.
 Before ending the program it is checked if there are unsaved changes.
 If there are then the user is warned correspondingly and has the possibility to not end the program in order to save the changed state.
+Instead of selecting this menu entry you can alternatively press F3.

 ## The Entry menu